 Roast marshmallows by the fire, sleep in a tent and wake up to the sunrise at Pulau Ubin!

-It’s no secret — we miss the outdoors.
 Being outdoors takes you back to the basics.
 No television, loud bustling streets or other distractions.
-Just you, your friends and good ol’ mother nature.
+Just you, your friends and good ol’ mother nature — and it’s no secret, we kinda miss that, a lot.

 Camp permit: NParks officers will occasionally patrol the campsites to check on permits and enforce social distancing so do apply online at least two weeks in advance.
 One permit is required for each tent, with a maximum of six campers per tent.